 How much will it cost me to use Plus500?

-Unlike other brokers that also charge commissions, Plus500 only charges spreads.
+Unlike CFD providers that also charge commissions, Plus500 only charges spreads.
 A spread is the difference between the bid price and the ask price of a financial instrument.

 Traders are also charged a premium for positions held open after a certain hour.
 The “premium” time essentially refers to the market close.

 Users are also charged a US$10 inactivity fee should an account remain unused for any prolonged period of time.
 Further details are provided in the User Agreement.